 They have a new pediatric wing being built in Gilbert that will be connected to a current Dignity Health hospital that cares for adults.
 Their campus in Avondale, which has a surgery center and some outpatient services, will see an expansion to house some of the outpatient services, and they’ll be turning the specialty care center into a full functioning emergency department.
 Those who live in Northwest Phoenix will be happy to hear that one of their newest sites will be a new pediatric hospital in Arrowhead at 67th Avenue, near the Abrazo campus.

 On June 16th, 2022, Phoenix Children’s received commendation from U.S. News & World Report as a “Best Children’s Hospital” for the 12th consecutive year, and from everything we’ve seen from them, it’s not hard to understand why.

 The story of Phoenix Children’s Hospital inspires all of us at SunWest Credit Union to face down our toughest battles and offer support to others in theirs.
 That’s why we have chosen PCH as our June recipient of proceeds from our Refi for a Reason program.
-See how you can help support PCH in their efforts to provide top medical care to kids in our community.
+Learn more about our community efforts with SunWest Cares.